Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-specifications/discovery-api-1.0/README.md

-# Ed-Fi Discovery API
+# Ed-Fi Discovery API 1.0

-> [!NOTE]
-> As a specification, this is still considered to be in PROPOSED status.

 This refers to the information returned from an Ed-Fi API application's base endpoint, for example https://api.ed-fi.org/v7.1/api.
 Before December 2023, this